http://www.greensburgdailynews.com/local/local_story_339192448.html

 December 04, 2008 07:24 pm

-A quiet room and its strange, powerful odors caused workers at a local hotel to place a call to law enforcement that resulted in the arrests of two individuals for ma
+A quiet room and its strange, powerful odors caused workers at a local hotel to place a call to law enforcement that resulted in the arrests of two individuals for manufacturing meth on Wednesday.

 Upon arriving at the scene in the hotel room, Ayers said he immediately noticed the strong smell of solvents before speaking to the occupants and searching the room.